studersi/test-4/tutorial-8/README.md

-##Title: Fine tuning OWASP ModSecurity Core Rules
+##Tutorial 8 - Fine tuning OWASP ModSecurity Core Rules

 ###What are we doing?